core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 This document establishes the "CoAP Transport Information" registry within the "CoRE Parameters" registry group.
 The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
 Expert review guidelines are provided in {{iana-review}}.
 It should be noted that, in addition to the expert review, some portions of the Registry require a specification, potentially a Standards Track RFC, to be supplied as well.

+\[ TBD: Can we somehow link the policy with the corresponding scheme entry?
+Like, if IESG registered a scheme, IESG is needed to do this entry as well. \]

 The columns of this registry are:

-* Transport Protocol: This is a descriptive name that enables easier reference to the item.
-The name MUST be unique.
-It is not used in the encoding.

-* Description: Text giving an overview of the transport protocol referred by this item.

-* Value: CBOR abbreviation for the transport protocol referred by this item.
-Different ranges of values use different registration policies {{RFC8126}}.
-Integer values from -256 to 255 are designated as Standards Action.
-Integer values from -65536 to -257 and from 256 to 65535 are designated as Specification Required.
-Integer values greater than 65535 are designated as Expert Review.
-Integer values less than -65536 are marked as Private Use.

-* Server Addr: List of elements providing addressing information of the server.
+* Scheme: This is a scheme as registered in the Uniform Resource Identifier (URI) Schemes registry, and also needs to have a corresponding number for CRIs.

-* Req Info: List of elements providing transport-specific information related to a pertinent CoAP request.
+* `tpi_details` format: List of elements providing transport-specific information related to a pertinent CoAP request.
 Optional elements are prepended by '?'.

 * Reference: This contains a pointer to the public specification for the item.

+  The reference needs to describe how the `tpi_details` are used by a client to configure an observation, as is done in {#ssec-client-side-informative} in this document.

 This registry has been initially populated by the values in {{transport-protocol-identifiers}}.
 The "Reference" column for all of these entries refers to sections of this document.